Hayley Lauder: Glasgow City

 In December 2014 Lauder agreed a return to Scottish football with reigning champions Glasgow City.
 She was available to play in City's UEFA Women's Champions League upcoming quarter-final tie against Paris Saint-Germain Féminines.

 International career

 Having played at youth level, including at the 2008 UEFA Women's Under-19 Championship finals, Lauder made her senior Scotland debut in March 2010, against Italy in the Cyprus Cup.
 She scored her first goal for the national team five days later; in a 2–1 win over South Africa at the same tournament.

 In February 2011, Lauder scored twice in a 4–2 win over Wales in Haverfordwest.
 At the 2011 Cyprus Cup, Lauder provided the cross for Jen Beattie to score Scotland's second goal in their 2–0 win over England.
 She has also deputised at full-back for the national side, to cover for injuries to regular defensive players.

 She made her 100th appearance for Scotland on 14 June 2019, during the 2019 FIFA Women's World Cup.

+Lauder was recalled to the squad in November 2023, over three years since her last selection.